IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a form for editing a product.

-It has the the same fields as the add product page.
+It has the same fields as the add product page.
 The only difference is that the personnel member will see the product's data in the fields.

-  - If the personnel member clicks on the "Cancel" button, the personnel member will be redirected to the product full data page and changes will be lost;
+  - If the personnel member clicks on the "Cancel" button, the personnel member will be redirected to the product full data page, and changes will be lost;
-  - If the personnel member clicks on the "Save changes" button, the personnel member will be redirected to the product full data page and changes will be saved;
+  - If the personnel member clicks on the "Save changes" button, the personnel member will be redirected to the product full data page, and changes will be saved;

 ### Delete Product Page: